-Term Definition % of asset forecast to be replaced in next 5 years means the % of asset quantity forecast to be replaced in next 5 years consistent with the capital expenditure forecast % variance means- $q = \frac{a-b}{b} \times 100$ where: $a = \text{actual expenditure}$ $b = \text{forecast expenditure}$ 25th percentile estimate means the 25th percentile estimate for the range of the mid-point post tax WACC or mid-point vanilla WACC determined by the Commission in accordance with clause 2.4.7 of the IM determination 75th percentile estimate Actual controllable means the 75th percentile estimate for the range of the mid-point post tax WACC or mid-point vanilla WACC determined by the Commission in accordance with clause 2.4.7 of the IM determination has the meaning given in the IM determination Actual expenditure means, in relation to- (a) a disclosure year, expenditure for that disclosure year (b) the regulatory period, expenditure for the disclosure years from the start of the regulatory period to the current disclosure year
+Term Definition % of asset forecast to be replaced in next 5 years means the % of asset quantity forecast to be replaced in next 5 years consistent with the capital expenditure forecast % variance means- $q = \frac{a-b}{b} \times 100$ where: $a = \text{actual expenditure}$ b = forecast expenditure 25th percentile estimate means the 25th percentile estimate for the range of the mid-point post tax WACC or mid-point vanilla WACC determined by the Commission in accordance with clause 2.4.57 of the IM determination 75th percentile estimate means the 75th percentile estimate for the range of the mid-point post tax WACC or mid-point vanilla WACC determined by the Commission in accordance with clause 2.4.57 of the IM determination Actual controllable opex has the meaning given in the IM determination Actual expenditure means, in relation to- (a) a disclosure year, expenditure for that disclosure year (b) the regulatory period, expenditure for the disclosure years from the start of the regulatory period to the current disclosure year Adjusted line charge revenue means line charge revenue plus wash-up amount

-Adjustment resulting meansfrom asset allocation (a) in relation to the works under construction roll-forward, the change in works under construction resulting from a change in asset allocation assumptions for assets included in works under construction, where increases in the value of works under construction are positive and decreases are negative (b) in relation to the regulatory tax asset base roll-forward, the change in sum of regulatory tax asset values resulting from a change in asset allocation assumptions for assets included in sum of regulatory tax asset values, where increases in the value of sum of regulatory tax asset values are positive and decreases are negative (c) in all other instances, the value of $q$ calculated using the following formula- q = a - (b - c + d + e - f + g) where- a = total closing RAB value b = total opening RAB value c = total depreciation $d$ = total revaluations e = assets commissioned f = asset disposals g = lost and found assets adjustment The formula must be calculated using component values that relate to the RAB.
-These component values are the values that result from the application of clause 2.1.1 of the IM determination All other projects or programmes means, within an expenditure category, the total of projects and programmes that are not material projects and programmes.
-Allocator metric has the meaning given in the IM determination Allocator type has the meaning given in the IM determination Allowed controllable opex has the meaning given in the IM determination Arm's-length has the meaning given in the IM determination deduction Asset category transfers means the value of an asset transferred between asset categories Asset condition at start of planning period (percentage of units by grade) means the proportion of the quantity of each asset class assessed against the asset condition categories (grade 1 to 4), reflecting the likelihood of short, medium or longer term intervention.
+Adjustment resulting meansfrom asset allocation (a) in relation to the works under construction roll-forward, the change in works under construction resulting from a change in asset allocation assumptions for assets included in works under construction, where increases in the value of works under construction are positive and decreases are negative (b) in relation to the regulatory tax asset base roll-forward, the change in sum of regulatory tax asset values resulting from a change in asset allocation assumptions for assets included in sum of regulatory tax asset values, where increases in the value of sum of regulatory tax asset values are positive and decreases are negative (c) in all other instances, the value of $q$ calculated using the following formula- q = a - (b - c + d + e - f + g) where- a = total closing RAB value $b{\parallel}$ = total opening RAB value c = total depreciation d = total revaluations e = assets commissioned f = asset disposals $g{\parallel}$ = lost and found assets adjustment The formula must be calculated using component values that relate to the RAB.
+These component values are the values that result from the application of clause 2.1.1 of the IM determination All other projects or means, within an expenditure category, the total of projects and programmes that programmes are not material projects and programmes.
+Allocator metric has the meaning given in the IM determination Allocator type has the meaning given in the IM determination Allowed controllable opex has the meaning given in the IM determination Arm's-length deduction has the meaning given in the IM determination Asset category transfers means the value of an asset transferred between asset categories Asset condition at start of planning period (percentage of units by grade) means the proportion of the quantity of each asset class assessed against the asset condition categories (grade 1 to 4), reflecting the likelihood of short, medium or longer term intervention.
 Suppliers are able to apply their own criteria for intervention when populating the table